Professional CMake:

 add_subdirectory(bar)

-The empty quotes in the add_library() call are necessary because that command requires a list of source files, even if that list is empty.
+The list of sources in the call to add_library() can be omitted with CMake 3.11 or later, as shown above.
 If there were sources to be added from this top level directory, they could be listed there.

 Let’s now assume the source files in the foo subdirectory use features from some external third party library called barry.
 Don’t worry about where barry comes from or what it represents, that’s not important for this discussion.
 It might come from some other part of the project, or be found somewhere on the system (the example leaves out details for the latter case, but again, this isn’t the main focus of the article).
 Now, because the source files of myLib use things from barry, myLib has to link against the barry library.
 For the sake of discussion, let’s also assume we need to define a compiler symbol called USE_BARRY both when building myLib and also for any code that includes headers from myLib.
 Assuming a minimum CMake version of 3.13.0 or later, the CMakeLists.txt file within the foo subdirectory might then look something like this: